Last updated: 26.11.2020 / 16 pm

 - Regarding the contact restrictions, there are different regulations in the individual federal states.

-- Masks are still mandatory in all federal states when shopping or using public transport.
+- Masks are mandatory in all federal states when shopping or using public transport.
 This can also be a self-made mask, a cloth or a scarf.
 Children under the age of 6 generally do not have to wear a mask.
+In more and more cities, masks are becoming mandatory in public spaces as well.
+Further information can be found on the websites of the respective state governments.

 New platform for travel information